 Cherry Pie Cookies

-- Bake for 12-15 minutes.
-Allow cookies to cool for 5 minutes on the baking sheet, then transfer to an wire rack.
-Allow to cool completely.
+- Let cookies rest on the baking sheet for 5-10 minutes, then transfer to a wire cooling rack to cool completely.